zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 ## What is a ZenML Model?

 Before diving in, let's take some time to build an understanding of what we mean when we say a `Model` in ZenML.

-A `Model` is simply an entity that groups pipelines, artifacts, and crucial business data into a unified entity: a `Model`.
+A `Model` is simply an entity that groups pipelines, artifacts, metadata, and other crucial business data into a unified entity.
+Please note that one of the most common artifacts that is associated with a Model in ZenML is the so-called technical model, which is the actualy model file/files that holds the weight and parameters of a machine learning training result.
+However, this is not the only artifact that is relevant; artifacts such as the training data and the predictions this model produces in production are also linked inside a ZenML Model.
+In this sense, a ZenML Model is a concept that more broadly encapsulates your ML products business logic.

 A Model captures lineage information and more.
 Within a Model, different `Model Versions` can be staged.
-For example, you can rely on your predictions at a specific stage, like `production`, and decide whether the model version should be promoted based on your business rules during training.
+For example, you can rely on your predictions at a specific stage, like `Production``, and decide whether the Model Version should be promoted based on your business rules during training.
+Plus, accessing data from other Models and their Versions is just as simple.

+The `Model Control Plane` is how you manage your models through this unified interface.
+It allows you to combine the logic of your pipelines, artifacts and crucial business data along with the actual 'technical model' (e.g. a pickle file of a sklearn classifier, or a torch `pt` file)

 These models can be viewed within ZenML: